 - If you are a solicitor who holds a practising certificate, an REL or RFL, you must complete and deliver to the SRA an annual return in the prescribed form.

-- If you are a solicitor or an REL carrying on reserved legal activities in a non-commercial body, you must ensure that:
+- If you are a solicitor or an REL carrying on reserved legal activities for the public or a section of the public in a non-commercial body, you must ensure that:

 - the body takes out and maintains indemnity insurance; and